Daniel-Ager-Okker/hf_sch_generator/README.md

 Subtasks:
 1) Userfriendly interface.
 2) Think over a convenient bundle with excel.
-3) Input data processing (from excel) and formatting it to the input json (for odeling soft).
+3) Input data processing (from excel) and formatting it to the input json (for modeling soft).
 4) Output data parsing.